JoeyStanley/real/cv.md

 ### Oral Presentations

 **Joseph A. Stanley**.
-Beyond midpoints: Vowel dynamics of the Low-Back-Merger Shift.
+"Beyond midpoints: Vowel dynamics of the Low-Back-Merger Shift."
 Cascadia Workshop in Sociolinguistics.
 Vancouver, British Columbia.
 April, 2021.

 **Joseph A. Stanley**.
 "Methodological considerations in the study of infrequent phonological variables: The case of English /eɡ/ and /ɛɡ/."
 Word-specific phenomena in the realization of vowel categories: Methodological and theoretical perspectives (LabPhon 17 Satellite Workshop). <s>Vancouver, British Columbia</s>[Online].
 September, 2020.